rohitsaluja22/OpenOCRCorrect/README.md

 - Click Install on Top Right Corner.

 2. Install qt5:
-$sudo apt-get install qt5-default
+- $sudo apt-get install qt5-default

-3. Go to folder FrameWorkCode and compile
+3. Go to folder "FrameWorkCode" and compile
-$ cd FrameWorkCode
+- $ cd FrameWorkCode
-$ qmake
+- $ qmake
-$ make
+- $ make
 Ignore the warnings.
 Will be removed in the next version.

 # How to run the code?

+Execute file qpadfinal in folder "FrameWorkCode"
-$./qpadfinal
+- $./qpadfinal

 # Creating Databse for Framework: